ntzwrk/blog/content/posts/hello-decentralized-summer.md

 ## How
 I'll split the app in **two parts**: A [library](https://github.com/ntzwrk/beacon.js) and a [user interface](https://github.com/ntzwrk/beacon) that uses it.
 Polls are (optionally) linked to a name out of the `.id` namespace and have attributes like title, description, start and expiry date, a set of permissions that defines who qualifies to vote.

-I effectively started working yester, June 19th, and began working on organizational tasks and data specifications for polls and votes.
+I effectively started working yesterday, June 19th, and began working on organizational tasks and data specifications for polls and votes.
 After finishing this I'll work on the library and wiring an user interface to it.
 I'll keep you up to date while I'm working.

 If you have questions, suggestions, comments or similar, don't hesitate to [contact me](/contact/) or comment below.